 If you want to imagine how wireless transmissions take place, drop a pebble in a still pond, and watch the ripples moving outwards.
 That’s your Wi-Fi signal.

-What you might not have seen is the fact the pond was never entirely still in the first place.
-And there were other things, like wind, insects, fish, the viscosity of the liquid, etc. that already affected the ripples created by the original pebble.
+What you might not have seen is the fact the pond was never entirely serene in the first place.
+And there were other things, like wind, insects, fish, the liquid’s viscosity, etc., that already affected the ripples created by the original pebble.

 The point is, at any given time, there are more things that don’t help your Wi-Fi work as intended than those that do.
 And the fact it ends up working at all — delivering hundreds of megabits of data per second 24/7 — is already quite amazing.